Azure-Samples/azure-spring-boot-samples/aad/azure-spring-boot-sample-active-directory-webapp-and-resource-server/README.md

 ## Key concepts

-[Web application and Resource server are in the same application] is a combined scenario of the *azure-spring-boot-sample-active-directory-webapp* and *azure-spring-boot-sample-active-directory-resource-server* sample.
-This sample illustrates multiple HttpSecurity instances to protect the Resource Server and Web Application in the same application.
+This scenario supports `Web application` and `Resource server` in the same application.
+This sample illustrates multiple HttpSecurity instances to protect the `Resource server` and `Web application` in the same application.

 ## Getting started

-We assume that when used as a Resource Server, it is called `WebApiC`; when used as a Web Application, it is called `WebApp2`.
+We assume that when used as a Resource server, it is called `WebApiC`; when used as a Web application, it is called `WebApp2`.

 ### Configure web app